10d9e/gofft/README.md

 ## Highlights

+**NEW in v0.4.0: Rader's Algorithm!**
+- Primes 3-97 now ~2-3x faster than v0.3.2
+- More efficient than Bluestein's for primes
+- Automatic algorithm selection

-**NEW: Bluestein's Algorithm** makes ANY size O(n log n)!
+**v0.3.2**: Bluestein's algorithm makes ANY size O(n log n)
-- Prime 1009: ~100x faster than v0.2.0
-- Size 1000: ~100x faster than v0.2.0
-- Works for ALL sizes automatically

 ## Performance